pandoraboxchain/blockchain-abstractions-layers/README.md

 Ethereum Virtual Machine (Turing-complete EVM).
 But they are not the only ones.
 While previous years were filled with new consensuses, this year (2017) is specifically notable for new virtual machine announcements.
-These are: WebAssembly (WASM) that is being integrated into the Parity client for Ethereum, RChain virtual machine with concurrency, the TrueBit virtual machine presented these days on DEVCON3, EILE (VM by Cardano), Common language runtime-based VM by NEO… (I’m quite sure, there are a lot of others).
+These are: WebAssembly (WASM) that is being integrated into the Parity client for Ethereum, RChain virtual machine with concurrency, the TrueBit virtual machine presented these days on DEVCON3, IELE (VM by Cardano), Common language runtime-based VM by NEO… (I’m quite sure, there are a lot of others).

 Such virtual machines can be frequently used outside of the original blockchain on top of other consensuses